 Holistic Review of Fire Safety

-To complement Stage one of the holistic review of fire safety project, the primary purpose of Stage two is to investigate whether the current level of fire safety provided by the NCC for Class 4 - 9 buildings is adequate, while ensuring the requirements are no more burdensome than necessary.
+To complement Stage one of the holistic review of fire safety project (Class 2 and 3 residential buildings), the primary purpose of Stage two is to investigate whether the current level of fire safety provided by the NCC for Class 4 - 9 buildings is adequate, while ensuring the NCC's requirements are no more burdensome than necessary.

 Bushfire Provisions for Non-residential Buildings

-The objective of this project is to expand the existing NCC requirements for the protection of buildings located in bushfire prone areas to include certain non-residential buildings.
-Buildings used by vulnerable people, such as hospitals, schools and aged care facilities, will be the focus of the project.
+The focus of this project is to consider the level of bushfire protection required for buildings used by vulnerable people, such as hospitals, schools and aged care facilities.

 Understanding the NCC's Fire Safety Provisions